 Slice the puffs in half.
 Spoon the lemon creme onto the bottom halves.
 Place the puff tops on the filling and dust with powdered sugar.

 To get light and fluffy pastry puffs, remember NOT to open the door when they're baking.
-The rush of cool air and release of steam will make the choux puffs deflate.
+The rush of cool air and escaping steam will make the choux puffs deflate.
 Also, let the baked puffs cool on the oven rack, with the oven turned off and the door ajar.
 This helps the outside of the puffs stay crisp as they cool, which will help them keep their light shape.

 The filled cream puffs should be covered with food wrap on a plate or transferred to an airtight container.
 Keep them refrigerated.
 For the best texture in the puffs, enjoy them within two to three days.